Julian Corrie

-Julian Victor Corrie (born 20 June 1985), better known by his stage name Miaoux Miaoux, is an English producer, musician and songwriter based in Glasgow, Scotland.
-He is signed to Chemikal Underground Records, who have released his albums Light of the North and School of Velocity.
-Prior to his solo career Corrie was a member of the Glasgow-based band Maple Leaves.
+Julian Victor Corrie (born 20 June 1985), also known by his stage name Miaoux Miaoux, is an English producer, musician and songwriter based in Glasgow, Scotland, and a member of Scottish indie rock band Franz Ferdinand.
+He was previously a member of the Glasgow-based band Maple Leaves.

-Corrie is currently a member of Scottish indie rock band Franz Ferdinand and has created remixes for Chvrches, Belle & Sebastian and Lindstrom, amongst others.
-Corrie plays all the instruments on recordings himself, and performs live with drummer Liam Chapman (Prehistoric Friends, Quickbeam, Friends in America) and bassist Liam Graham.
+Prior to joining Franz Ferdinand, he was signed to Chemikal Underground Records and released solo albums Light of the North and School of Velocity.
+He has created remixes for Chvrches, Belle & Sebastian and Lindstrøm, amongst others.
+Corrie played all the instruments on recordings himself, and performed live with drummer Liam Chapman (Prehistoric Friends, Quickbeam, Friends in America) and bassist Liam Graham.
+He was also previously a member of the Glasgow-based band Maple Leaves.

 Early life and education

 Corrie was born in Nottingham, England.
-He spent his early childhood in Peru, where his father worked.
+He spent his early childhood in Miraflores district of Lima, Peru, where his father worked.
 Corrie studied the piano from a young age, and was introduced by his older brother to sample-based music, including Portishead and the Propellerheads.
 He completed the Tonmeister degree at the University of Surrey.